 - Acid reflux

-Up to 67 percent of athletes get acid reflux, compared with about 10 percent of the general population, a Polish study reports.
+Up to 67 percent of athletes get acid reflux, compared with about 10 percent of the general population, according to a Polish study.
 It's common in cyclists because of their forward-leaning riding position, which increases pressure on the abdomen and can direct stomach acid back up the esophagus, says Carol L. Otis, M.D., a sports medicine physician in Portland, Oregon.
 (Related: Why You Get Heartburn When You Exercise)

 Fix it fast: Switch your position so that you sit more upright in the saddle.
 If possible, take a short break during your ride and walk for a few minutes.
 Stop eating and drinking until symptoms subside.

 - Be proactive.
-Before you hit the road, consider taking an OTC antacid, like Maalox or Mylanta, especially if you're prone to reflux.
-"The medicine protects the esophagus with a thin coating, lessening the burn if you have reflux problems while biking," Dr. Otis says.
+Before you hit the road, consider taking an OTC antacid, such as Maalox or Mylanta, especially if you're prone to reflux.
+"The medicine protects the esophagus with a thin coating, lessening the burn if you have reflux problems while biking," says Dr. Otis.

 - Perfect your posture.
-Keeping your upper back flat instead of hunching over your handlebars decreases the pressure on your abs, Dr. Burroughs says.
+Keeping your upper back flat instead of hunching over your handlebars decreases the pressure on your abs, says Dr. Burroughs.
 And make sure your seat is adjusted for your height: Too high or too low will alter your posture, increasing tension in the abdomen, leading to reflux.